 Trial set for Canon City correctional officer accused of bringing drugs into prison

-CAÑON CITY — A correctional officer accused of attempting to bring drugs into the medium-security Fremont prison pleaded not guilty to a contraband charge Dec.
+Dec.
+7—CAÑON CITY — A former correctional officer accused of attempting to bring drugs into the medium-security Fremont prison pleaded not guilty to a contraband charge Dec.
 6 in Fremont County District Court.

 Kyle Gotham Tatro, 32, is charged with first-degree introduction of contraband.
 A trial is scheduled to run from March 23-24.